 Up your game.

-As you can see, your dancing will definitely improve when you fuel yourself with high-quality foods.
-It’s simple, eat right – dance better.
+As you will see, your dancing will definitely improve when you fuel yourself with high-quality foods.
+It’s simple really; if you want to dance better, eat better.
 For more tips on how to become the best you can be, read the Dance Safari post, “Ballroom Dancing Success is Within Your Reach“.